-• The Oregon Department of Forestry (ODF) administers the Forest Practices Act (FPA), which sets standards for all commercial activities involving the establishment, management, or harvesting of trees on Oregon's forestlands.
+- The Oregon Department of Forestry (ODF) administers the Forest Practices Act (FPA), which sets standards for all commercial activities involving the establishment, management, or harvesting of trees on Oregon's forestlands.
 Key elements of the act are aimed at protection of water resources.
 Regulations require landowners to leave forested buffers and other vegetation along streams, wetlands, and lakes to protect water quality and fish and wildlife habitat.
 Timber harvesting, road building, and chemical use are restricted near streams, rivers, lakes, and wetlands.
-Wildlife protections, including timing of operation, leaving nesting habitat for birds, bats and other mammals, and modifying harvest activities to protect sensitive areas used by species identified as sensitive, threatened, or endangered.

-More substantially, the Oregon Department of Fish and Wildlife (ODFW) is covered in Chapter 635 of the Oregon Administrative Rules.
+Wildlife protection practices, including timing of operation, leaving nesting habitat for birds, bats and other mammals, and modifying harvest activities to protect sensitive areas used by species identified as sensitive, threatened, or endangered. - More substantially, the Oregon Department of Fish and Wildlife (ODFW) is-programs and authorities are covered in Chapter 635 of the Oregon Administrative Rules.
 Divisions under Chapter 635 are vast in scope and address topics that range from tax incentives, fishing seasons, hatchery management, harvest licensing and seasons, to enhancement programs, wildlife rehabilitation, conservation programs and wildlife management programs.

 Per OAR 660-023-0110, "wildlife habitat" is defined as an area upon which wildlife depend in order to meet their requirements for food, water, shelter, and reproduction.
 Examples include wildlife migration corridors, big game winter range, and nesting and roosting sites.
-The county is also required to obtain current habitat inventory information from ODFW for the following:
+When amending comprehensive plan elements or code provisions for protecting wildlife habitat, The the county is also required to obtain current habitat inventory information from ODFW for the following: